 While keeping a time log may seem time-consuming in and of itself, it doesn’t have to be.
 After each activity, record the specific times that you worked on different assignments or client projects.
 You’ll find it easier to log the time than you think.
 You can either write the log on a piece of paper or use automated apps.

-Time management expert and author Laura Vanderkam has written several books explaining the benefits of time tracking: Her premise is that we all have 168 hours in a week, and yet some people seem to accomplish a whole lot more than others.
+Time management expert and author Laura Vanderkam has written several books explaining the benefits of time tracking.
+Her premise is that we all have 168 hours in a week.
+Yet, some people seem to accomplish a whole lot more than others.

 Seeing where your time actually goes is the key to the next steps in this procrastination-busting plan.

-Now you can clearly see those pockets of time where you’re “at work,” but not actually working.
+By using a timesheet, you can clearly see those pockets of time where you’re “at work,” but wasting time because you’re not actually working.

-We all have our time wasters of choice, and for many of us, it’s often social media.
+From there, you can identify your most significant time wasters.
+For many of us, the biggest waste of time is social media.
 But that’s certainly not the only rabbit hole that’s easy to fall down when you know you should be working.

-If you work from home, you might be sidetracked by a dog that needs to be walked, laundry that needs to be folded, dinner that needs to be started or shows that need to be binge-watched.
+If you work from home, you might be sidetracked by a dog you need to walk, laundry you need to fold, dinner you need to start, or shows you “need” to binge-watched.

-When you drill down in your time log, you’ll see where your time is going and then you can decide if each action is a necessary, legitimate work activity or if it is a form of procrastination.
+When you drill down into your time log, you’ll see where your time is going, and then you can decide if each action is a necessary, legitimate work activity or if it’s a form of procrastination.

-That’s also why you should write a schedule that includes time to eat lunch, have an email break and walk the dog.
-By writing it down, you give yourself permission to do these activities that are important for much-needed mental or physical breaks.
+That’s also why you should write a schedule that includes time to eat lunch, have an email break, and walk the dog.
+By writing it down, you permit yourself to do these activities that are important for mental or physical breaks.
 But by noting how much time you’ve allotted for web surfing, for example, you’ll be more apt to get back on task when time is up, rather than visiting one more website.